 - Titan/Tighten started out this way in Megamind... then crossed the Moral Event Horizon into complete villainhood

-- The title character of Disney's Hercules, while being the strongest boy in the world, is more of a Crouching Moron, Hidden Badass - scratch that, just kind of a Badass moron - since he can't stop himself from accidentally destroying everything in his path and is mocked as a "freak" by the other townspeople.
+- The title character of Disney's Hercules, while being the strongest boy in the world, can't stop himself from accidentally destroying everything in his path and is mocked as a "freak" by the other townspeople.
 It's not until Phil takes him on as his student that Hercules becomes truly heroic.

-- As seen in the page image, Evil Ed from the original Fright Night remained a loser after becoming a vampire, incapable of taking down the inept Peter Vincent.
+- As seen in the page image, Evil Ed from the original Fright Night (1985) remained a loser after becoming a vampire, incapable of taking down the (at the time) inept Peter Vincent.
 His death does serve as the film's biggest Tear Jerker, though.

 - Pearl the record keeper from Blade.
-Which leads to some slight Moral Dissonance when Eric and Karen blithely fry him with some high-tech weaponry, and Karen coldly justifies this action by saying: "He moved."
+Which causes him to be slightly Unintentionally Sympathetic to some audience members when Eric and Karen blithely fry him with some high-tech weaponry, and Karen coldly justifies this action by saying: "He moved."
 (Which is itself a cruel irony, since the poor thing was so disgustingly fat that he could barely move!)

 - In Innocent Blood, the infected gangsters ought to be the ultimate villains you'd Love to Hate — suave mob bosses with supernatural powers — but it's pretty obvious that compared to Marie, they haven't a clue what they're doing.